 Reviews From Our Previous Guests

-Leonie was a helpful and passionate tour guide.
+Rachael was a helpful and passionate tour guide.
 She remembered all our names and where we came from just in a morning!
 She gave us detailed and interesting information to all places we visited.
 She helped us to took good pictures as well as recommended restaurants for our lunch and dinner.
+Amazing service & highly recommended!

-Despite all the apprehension in AU from the COVID-19 threat (…), Mike C. always had a super positive attitude and would make the group super excited by everything that was to come. (…) he made it feel really special. (…) Thanks for a great tour, Mike!
+Our guide, Eric always had a super positive attitude and would make the group super excited by everything that was to come.
+Even though I have visited Phillip island before and fed kangaroos he made it feel really special.
+Also love all the personal stories!
+Thanks for a great tour, Eric!